toliaqat/xenon-wiki/FAQ.md

 production environments.
 Note that the multi version document store allows you to see per service state evolution.
 See the [Debugging and Troubleshooting page](./Debugging-and-Troubleshooting).

+### 12. Is there load balancing / forwarding mechanism?
+How about DNS?

+Xenon has a built in scale out and peer forwarding scheme that allows clients to target any node in a node group, and have the runtime forward the request to the currently assigned "owner" node for the specific service URI.
+The service must enable the OWNER_SELECTION option.
+The client can be a regular thin client (curl, a browser, etc) and Xenon will implicitly forward requests as appropriate.
+There is a DNS Xenon service that can be configured to respond to DNS queries using queries on the Xenon index.
+Deeper integration of DNS and virtual IP (where a single IP address can be used to represent any Xenon Node) is in the works.
+Until then, a dedicated node (a edge load balancer for example) should be used to front the Xenon nodes and randomly select nodes based on incoming client requests